tikv/sig-transaction/design/parallel-commit/README.md

 ## Overview

-Parallel commit extends pipelined pessimistic locking.
 The key idea is that we can return success to the user (from TiDB) when all prewrites have succeeded, because at that point we know that commit will not fail.
 By returning at this point we save a round trip between TiDB and TiKV which includes a consensus write of the commit.

 This modification is sound because the source of truth for whether a transaction is committed is considered to be distributed among all locks.